 Exchange 2016 Cumulative Update 3 includes schema updates.
 You can apply these beforehand by running SETUP /PrepareSchema from the command line.
 The graphical setup will also perform this step if it detects the schema has not been extended.

-Running this command beforehand is critical in environments where the Exchange admin does not have rights to extend Active Directory.
+Running this command beforehand is critical in environments where the Exchange admin does not have the rights to extend Active Directory.
 To extend the schema you must be both a Schema Admin and an Enterprise Admin.

 You will also want to run SETUP /PrepareAD to get the latest RBAC definitions for both Exchange 2013 and 2016.